Student Learning Space system used for home-based learning 'back on track' after slowdown: MOE

 MOE apologised to everyone who was affected, adding it was "actively monitoring" the online learning portal's performance and "working on the issues so as to minimise disruptions for the teachers and students".

-The move to full home-based learning was announced on May 16 amid a rise in community transmission of COVID-19 in Singapore.
+The move to full home-based learning was announced on May 16 amid a rise in community transmission of COVID-19 in Singapore and following a number of primary school students testing positive for the disease, most of them linked to tuition centres.

+The measure will be in place until the end of the term on May 28.

+In April last year, school was suspended and classes were held online as part of Singapore's "circuit breaker" measures, which barred residents from leaving their home except for essential activities such as buying groceries.